-By default, travel pass users benefit from the seamless Express Transit experience that allows them to pay and ride without requiring Face ID, Touch ID or a passcode.
+By default, travel card users benefit from the seamless Express Travel experience that allows them to pay and go without requiring Face ID, Touch ID or a passcode.
 Information such as recently visited stations, transaction history and additional tickets may be accessed by any nearby contactless card reader with Express Mode enabled.
-Users can turn on the Face ID, Touch ID or the passcode authorisation requirement in the Wallet & Apple Pay settings by disabling Express Transit.
+Users can turn on the Face ID, Touch ID or passcode authorisation requirement in the Wallet & Apple Pay settings by disabling Express Travel.
 Express Mode isn't supported for eMoney cards.